lloyd99901/LunarROMCorruptor/README.md

  - Vector2 Engine (Not finished)
  - Manual (User manually enables and sets what types of corruption takes place in the file.)

-### File Saves and Stash Saves
-When you have found the perfect corruption, you can use both the File Save and the Stash Save features.
-File save copies the corrupted file and stores it in the "Saves" directory.

-Stash saves are different.
-Instead of saving the whole file, instead, it saves the address of the changed byte and what the byte value is now.
-Which takes up less file size.
-Also using the stash editor, if you find that a certain corruption changes the color of Mario, you can remove bytes one at a time until you find the corrupted byte that causes it, then you can go nuts with that byte.
-(Similar to how the Stash Saves and Editor works on the Windows Glitch Harvester)

 ### Misc
 - With more engines and settings to play around with, the more interesting results you can get with the engines.
 - Allows drag and drop.
 No need to search for the file you want to corrupt.